firewalla/fnm.node8.aarch64/requestretry/README.md

 ## Usage

 Request-retry is a drop-in replacement for [request](https://github.com/mikeal/request) but adds two new options `maxAttempts` and `retryDelay`.
-It also adds one property to the response, `attempts`.
+It also adds one property to the response (or the error object, upon a network error), `attempts`.
 It supports callbacks or promises.

 ### With callbacks